Isaacs740/nos3/README.md

 The NASA Operational Simulator for Small Satellites (NOS3) is a suite of tools developed by NASA's Katherine Johnson Independent Verification and Validation (IV&V) Facility to aid in areas such as software development, integration & test (I&T), mission operations/training, verification, and validation (V&V), and software systems check-out.
 NOS3 provides a software development environment, a multi-target build system, an operator interface/ground station, dynamics and environment simulations, and software-based models of spacecraft hardware.

 ## Documentation
-To get started with NOS3, you can visit the official NOS3 website, [nos3.org](http://www.stf1.com/NOS3Website/Nos3MainTab.php), or the GitHub repository maintained by NASA.
+To get started with NOS3, you can visit the official NOS3 website, [nos3.org](http://www.stf1.com/NOS3Website/Nos3MainTab.php), or the GitHub repository maintained by NASA, https://github.com/nasa/nos3.

 ### Prerequisites
 Each of the applications listed below is required prior to performing the installation procedure: